ableichfeld/hn-link-in-bio/README.md

-# hn-link-in-bio
+# link-in-bio
-A tool to expand access to linking content for the Huntington News (@HuntNewsNU) Instagram page.
+ A tool to expand access to linking content for the Massachusetts DDS (@ddsmass) Instagram page.